Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 Wires supplied in the WT-01 kit require stripping before insertion into Wago terminals.
 Wires have been provided in this fashion in order to prevent fraying and damage during shipping.

 (Diagram showing which wires go into which Wago terminals)

+### Magnetic Covers

+Now that final assembly and wiring have been completed, magnetic covers may be installed.

 ## Mounting